UniBioDicts/vsm-dictionary-ensembl/README.md

 `transcript_count` | Array | NO | `z.transcriptCount` | The number of gene transcripts.
 We use the first element only
 `species` | Array | NO | `z.species` | We use the first element only

+Note that the above mapping describes what we as developers thought as the most reasonable.
+There is though a global option `optimap` that you can pass to the `DictionaryEnsembl` object, which optimizes the above mapping for curator clarity and use.
+The **default value is true** and what changes in the mapping table above (which is the mapping for `optimap: false` actually) is that the VSM's `descr` entry/match object property takes the combined value of the `species`, the gene names (`name`, `gene_name`, `gene_synonym`) and the `description` (in that order).
+The reason behind this is that the `description` is sometimes the same for different genes when `optimap: false` and thus not distinguishable, so we had to provide a more clarified description string for each entry.

 ### Map Ensembl to Match VSM object

 This specification relates to the function: